musembijoel/musembijoel/README.md

 # Hi, I'm Joel Musembi Samwel

 ## About Me
-- Am a web developer offering solutions to day to day problems with tech.
+- Am a web developer and a digital marketer an arrangement that increases the chances of a website outperforming its projections.
+Reach out for business.

 ## Skills
 - Git and GitHub